abhigyanh/utsf-public/README.md

 YouTube video link:
 https://www.youtube.com/watch?v=FL3ImtGcHqQ

-Manim Community Edition:
-https://www.manim.community/
-These scripts were written and rendered with the v0.16.0.post0 release.
+These scripts were written for and rendered with the Manim Community Edition v0.16.0.post0 release. https://www.manim.community/

 Extra LaTeX packages used:
 braket